HazelineRoman1410/HelloKittyCyberBot/README.md

 The repository includes a GitHub Actions workflow file that restores and builds the project on every push.

-Added ASCII art and console styling
+-Added ASCII art and console styling
-Implemented voice greeting using WAV file
+-Implemented voice greeting using WAV file
+-Added personalised greeting and name input